makeitwayne17/ihc/server/README.md

-Steps for Pi to act as server.
+Steps for Pi to act as server:

 1. In computer terminal after the pi is connected to the same router type: ssh pi@raspberrypi.local